Particular/docs.particular.net/nservicebus/messaging/databus/index.md

 ### Using DataBusProperty<T>

-Properties defined using the `DataBusProperty<T>` type provided by NServiceBus are not treated as part of a message, but persist externally based on the type of `DataBus` used, and are linked to the original message using a unique key.
+Properties defined using the `DataBusProperty<T>` type are not treated as part of a message, but persist externally based on the type of `DataBus` used, and are linked to the original message using a unique key.

 snippet:MessageWithLargePayload